Ficat/EasyBle/README.md

         });
 ```

-if the data you wanna deliver to remote device is larger than MTU(default 20), you can use the following method to write by batch
+if the length of the data you wanna deliver to remote device is larger than MTU(default 20), you can use the following method to write by batch
 ```java
        bleManager.writeByBatch(bleDevice, serviceUuid, writeUuid, data, lengthPerPackage, new  BleWriteByBatchCallback() {
             @Override